Wheat Procurement Drive Launched In KP - UrduPoint

 Wheat Procurement Drive Launched In KP

-DERA ISMAIL KHAN, (UrduPoint / Pakistan Point News - 8th May, 2024) Chief Minister Khyber Pakhtunkhwa Ali Amin Gandapur on Wednesday inaugurated wheat procurement drive in the province.
+DERA ISMAIL KHAN, (UrduPoint / Pakistan Point News - 8th May, 2024) Khyber Pakhtunkhwa Chief Minister Ali Amin Gandapur inaugurated the wheat procurement drive in the province here on Wednesday.

+Accompanied by Provincial Food Minister Zahir Shah Toru, the chief minister launched the province-wide procurement process in a ceremony held here at Provincial Reserve Center.

-The CM launched the province-wide process during his visit to the procurement center, aimed at purchasing three million metric tons of wheat from local farmers.
-Accompanied by Provincial food Minister Zahoor Shah Turu, the chief minister was also briefed about wheat procurement and its storage-related matters.
+The chief minister was also briefed about wheat procurement and its storage-related matters.

+During the briefing, it was informed that that about 600,000 metric tons wheat would be purchased in the province under a project worth Rs 29 billion.
+Out of which 300,000 metric tons of wheat would be purchased from local farmers.

-“Not buying wheat from Pasco resulted in a benefit of Rs 12 billion which would be utilized in the construction and maintenance of warehouses,” he said.
+“Not buying wheat from Pakistan Agricultural Storage & Services Corporation Limited (PASSCO) resulted in a benefit of Rs 12 billion which would be utilized in the construction and maintenance of warehouses,” he said.

 Recent Stories